 Learn Basics of a Web server and Application Server

-Application servers and web servers are two types of servers needed to know in web application development in the software world.
-The developer writes the piece code, packs this code as war, and deploy/host the code in these.
+Application server and web servers are two types of servers crucial to understanding in web application development within the software world.
+The developer writes the code, packages it as a WAR file, and then deploys or hosts the code on these servers.

 Web server basics:-

 Web servers are utilized to generate both dynamic and static content.
 Clients send HTTP requests, which are then processed by the server, returning a response to the user.
 Web servers handle HTML content, images, and stylesheet elements.
 Popular web servers include Apache Web Server and Microsoft IIS.